Philadelphus (Mock Orange, Sweet Mock-Orange) Growing Tips

 Philadelphus (Mock Orange) Plant Toxicity

 Mock orange is not edible.
-It is listed as a poisonous plant to animals and humans and should be handled with care.
+It is listed as a poisonous plant to pets and humans and should be handled with care.
+It can cause mild stomach discomfort or skin dermatitis.
 Having said that, the seeds are consumed by squirrels, and the hummingbirds and bees love the nectar from the flowers.